SkillsFundingAgency/tl-find-provider-api/README.md

 Provider and course details are read from the NCS Course directory API.
 This is called from a scheduled Quartz job.

+## Spike - prepare to implement website

+Separate application (and maybe data) code into a new project

+### TODO
+ - split unit test project to match new solution structure
+ - add <Nullable>enable</Nullable> to API project and fix nullable types
+ - PropertyInfoExtensions needs tests
+ - new data methods need tests:
+    ProviderService.GetAllProviderResults
+    ProviderService.GetAllProviders
+    ProvidersController.GetAllProviderData